The Conservative Party of New York State

 • Repeal the New York Health Act.

-• Rejection of extending and/or increasing the personal income tax (PIT) on higher income New Yorkers.
+• Rejection of extending and/or increasing the personal income tax (PIT) on higher-income New Yorkers.

-• Opposition to the ever increasing MTA mobility taxes.
+• Opposition to the MTA Congestion Pricing.

 • We oppose the adoption of any revenue stream that does not include a sunset clause.